pantrypoints/sp/content/en/research/countries/china/xi/chapter-13f.md

 compatriots on both sides of the strait.”2 At that time, the history of China was full of national humiliation and the sorrow and indignation of the people.
 In 1945, the victory of the War of Resistance and the restoration of Taiwan washed away half a century of national humiliation.
-In 1949, the Communist Party of China led the Chinese people to win national independence and people's liberation, established New China, and achieved the complete reunification of the mainland of the motherland by 1951.
+In 1949, the CCP led the Chinese people to win national independence and people's liberation, established New China, and achieved the complete reunification of the mainland of the motherland by 1951.
 3 But Taiwan, Hong Kong and Macao are still floating away.
 After several generations of Chinese Communists' relay struggle, in the 90s of the 20th century, Hong